payu-india/CMS-Chatbot/reference/In-person payments/integrate-upi-qr-apis/insta-static-qr-generation-api.md

     </tr>
     <tr>
       <td>var1 <code>mandatory</code></td>
       <td>This parameter must contain the fields in a JSON format.
-For more information, refer to {user.Description of var1 Parameter Fields}.</td>
+For more information, refer to <a href="https://docs.payu.in/reference/insta-static-qr-generation-api#var1-json-fields-description">var1 JSON fields description</a> section.</td>
       <td>Refer to <a href="https://docs.payu.in/reference/insta-static-qr-generation-api#var1-json-fields-description">var1 JSON fields description</a> section.</td>
     </tr>
   </tbody>